TKeggin/Marrey/README.md

 Marrey

-Repo for the running of GaSM using marine data.
+Repo for the running of Gen3sis using marine data.